bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 It should be noted that the performance achieved by BitShares is highly dependent upon having a compatible transaction protocol.
 It would not be possible to achieve the same level of performance in a protocol where the Core Business Logic is run in a virtual machine that performs cryptographic operations and references all objects with hash identifiers.
-Block chains are inherently single-threaded, and the performance of a single core of a CPU is the most limited and least scalable resource of all.
+Blockchains are inherently single-threaded, and the performance of a single core of a CPU is the most limited and least scalable resource of all.
 BitShares is designed to get the most out of this single thread of execution.

 ## Background

-A block chain is a global ledger that orders transactions, whereby each transaction deterministically modifies a shared global state at a specified timestamp.
+A blockchain is a global ledger that orders transactions, whereby each transaction deterministically modifies a shared global state at a specified timestamp.
 The order in which transactions are processed can change the validity of other transactions.
 For example, you cannot withdraw money from your bank account until after your paycheck deposit has cleared.
 It becomes impossible to know whether or not a transaction is valid until after all prior transactions that impact a particular